The-Balthazar/BrewWikiGen/README.md

 for blueprints.
 Standard convention is `units`.
 This value can be removed, but execution can take double the time to complete.

-* `BlueprintExclusions` is a list of things to exclude from the blueprint search.
+* `BlueprintFolderExclusions` and `BlueprintFileExclusions` are arrays of regex matches for what to exclude from the blueprint search.
+The first is used against anything without a . in it, assumed to be folders, the second is used against anything that ends in `_unit.bp`.
+It won't look in any folder that matches, or open any file that matches.

-It matches the first n characters of any file or folder to decide if it should proceed to do anything with it; be that open that folder and look in it, or add that `_unit.bp` file to the list of units to process.
+* `BlueprintIdExclusions` is an array of exact blueprint IDs to exclude.
+Case insensitive.

 * `ImageRepo` should point to the web directory it will find the image files.
 If you maintain my directory structure but don't care about the images working on